 He turned sadly to go, then said:

-“I have no home and not a friend in the world.
+“I have no home and no friend in the world.
 If you could only take me!”

 I told him to sit down and warm himself and added: